-Joachim Gans was a Jewish copper smelter headhunted by Elizabeth I and brought from Bohemia to the English lake district to supervise mining works in the 1580s.
+Joachim Gans was a Jewish copper smelter headhunted by Elizabeth I and brought from Western Bohemia to the English Lake District to supervise mining works in the 1580s.
 Five years later he was one of the first settlers in Virginia.
-When the colony failed he returned to England, where, in 1589, following a chance remark, he found himself the subject of an antisemitic attack by Richard Curteys, bishop of Chichester.
+When the colony failed he returned to England, where, in 1589, following a chance remark by someone who had heard him speaking Hebrew, he found himself the subject of an inquisition by Richard Curteys, bishop of Chichester.

 And do you believe in Jesus Christ, the son of God?

 A flash on the oak (Curteys has no knife,

 but his eyes are keen as an Erzgebirge owl’s,

 and his sharp, questioning, tongue so keen to stab

 Then do you deny Jesus Christ is the son of God?